Cyclopentadienylcobalt dinitrosyl: Mechanistic investigation

-Molecular Orbital Theory Perspective
+Molecular orbital theory perspective

 Bergman's work on CpCo(NO)_{2} suggested a likely mechanism of alkene binding, but it was still unusual that an organometallic transformation should proceed via ligand-based activation.
 Moreover, the structure of the reactive intermediate could not yet be determined.
 Roald Hoffmann provided a molecular orbital point of view to describe this reactivity and the possible structure.

 Hoffmann produced a wavefunction of the highest occupied molecular orbital (HOMO) and found that the HOMO is largely located on the NO π* orbitals, and that these π* orbitals are able to engage in π back-bonding with Co.
 He identified several plausible structures of CpCo(NO)_{2}.
 One was a 20-electron species in which the NO ligands are linear and can be considered as LX-type because of the donation of the lone pair and the nitrogen-centered radical.
 Another was an 18-electron species in which one NO ligand behaves as the aforementioned LX ligand, and the other behaves as an X-type ligand and adopts the bent shape.
 Finally, if both NO ligands behave as X type ligands and adopt the bent conformation then the CpCo(NO)_{2} moiety has 16 electrons.

 The conformation of the NO ligand and the corresponding electronic behavior can be understood in context of the nitric oxide molecular orbital diagram which has a nitrogen-centered radical residing in the degenerate p_{x}/p_{y} based molecular orbital and a lone pair residing in the p_{z} based orbital.
 These orbitals are the HOMO and HOMO-1 respectively.
 When the NO ligand only uses the radical in bonding with the Co center and behaves as an X ligand there is no need for the Co-N-O to be linear since the p_{x}/p_{y} orbitals are orthogonal to the nuclear axis of N-O. When the NO ligand uses the p_{z}-based lone pair in bonding then the nuclear axis of N-O must coincide with the Co-N nuclear axis.